 What about open for inspections if my property is currently being sold?

-The above mentioned process is also a requirement for all private sales inspections.
-Any auctions will be held online as per Government regulations.
+The above-mentioned process is also a requirement for all sales inspections.

 What happens if I need maintenance completed at my house?